What is the CAPSMTB project?

 Who is involved?

-The Erasmus+ project partners are IMBA Europe, Swiss Cycling, the MCF (France), POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
+The Erasmus+ project partners were IMBA Europe, Swiss Cycling, the MCF (France), POMBA (Poland), Slovenian Cycling and the NTFU (Netherlands).
 Outwith the Erasmus+ funded project, we have also since been joined by Skiskolenes Bransjeforbund (SBF, Norway) and the Association of British Mountain Bike Guides (ABMG) and Denmark.
-At present this leaves 8 national organisations with several other organisations also interested in the process of joining the scheme so that continued growth is assured in 2018 and 2019.
+At present this leaves 8 national organisations with 7 other organisations also (at time of writing) in the process of joining the scheme so that continued growth is assured in 2019 and beyond.

 What does the project do?